vamsi12022/new-sudo/README.md

 ## Disclaimer

 This system manages sudo privileges on Ubuntu systems.
 Use with caution and ensure proper security measures are in place.
-Always test in a non-production environment first.
+Always test in a non-production environment first/